Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 With regard to the Inquisition (though inquisitions took place all across Europe and its colonies), there were actually two primary tribunals: the Medieval Inquisition and the Spanish Inquisition.
 In 1233, the Medieval Inquisition was established by Pope Gregory IX to investigate and try charges of heresy.
 The trials were secretive in nature.
 They were not held in public places, nor were open to the public.
 The accuser’s names were kept from the defendants.
 The accused could attempt to rescind any testimony by naming their enemies.
 One could also appeal a guilty verdict to the pope.
 To obtain confessions, torture was used.
 Those found guilty, which was most of the defendants, were handed over to the secular authorities for punishment by burning at the stake.
 Established in 1478 by Ferdinand and Isabella, the Spanish Inquisition was wholly controlled by the Spanish kings and independent of its Roman counterpart, though it employed many of the same techniques.
 Unlike the Medieval Inquisition, in addition to punishing heretics it was also used to convert those not of the Catholic faith, and no appeals were allowed.
 The Spanish Inquisition finally came to an end in 1834, while the Medieval, later referred to as Roman, Inquisition was not abolished until 1965.
 (Columbia Electronic Encyclopedia) Matthew Lewis and Ann Radcliffe give the readers a view into each of these tribunals, focusing on different aspects.

 The Monk places its protagonist in the hands of the Spanish Inquisition.
 Consistent with the other horror elements of his novel, Lewis depicts the physical trials of the defendants.
 Ambrosio, not wanting to die over doubts of his ability to repent for his crimes, declares his innocence, knowing that it means being put to an examination by torture.
 He is then subjected to “the most excruciating pangs that ever were invented by human cruelty… His dislocated limbs, the nails torn from his hands and feet, and his fingers mashed and broken by the pressure of the screws” (Lewis 424-25).
 Upon witnessing his torture, Matilda immediately confesses, and even Ambrosio breaks when facing it a second time.
 Though they both escape it, they are both sentenced to burn at the stake.
-Mr. Lewis conveys that, in administering their “justice,” that the Catholic Church is no better than Ambrosio himself.
+Mr. Lewis conveys that, in administering their “justice,” the Catholic Church is no better than Ambrosio himself.

-Mrs. Radcliffe spends a great deal of time in The Italian exploring the process of the of the Roman Inquisition.
+Mrs. Radcliffe spends a great deal of time in The Italian exploring the process of the Roman Inquisition.
 Unlike what we see in The Monk, Schedoni faces a genuine trial with witnesses that testify, including those found during an investigation.
-As in the actual trials, Vivaldi’s accuser is not reveled when he request to know (Radcliffe 205).
+As in the actual trials, Vivaldi’s accuser is not revealed when he requests to know (Radcliffe 205).
 He is given a chance to name his enemy to prove his innocence (206).
 To secure his release, his father the Marchese obtains “an order …from the holy office for the release of Vivaldi” (405).
 The Italian professes that even a blameless individual, once caught up in the clutches of the Inquisition, has a nearly impossible time of vindicating himself, even after being proven innocent.
 Though the tribunal demonstrates its belief of Vivaldi's innocence through its lack of continued questioning after Schedoni’s trial, it still takes Schedoni’s deathbed confession to give the Marchese what he needs to get the papal order which finally secure release from the Inquisition.
 Without resorting to the grotesque, Ann Radcliffe still delivers on fear, where the Inquisition is concerned.
 The reader is shown an institution that “focuses on the suffering of the accused, the injustice of a trial resolved without evidence, public charges, or a known accuser, and the likelihood of a blameless victim perjuring himself under such circumstances” (Fennell 8).

 The remaining few years of the 18th century saw the end of the French Revolution, the Spanish Inquisition in its final throws, and Catholicism losing more and more political power in Europe.
 All of these historical events had a strong influence on the subsequent literature of the British Isles, and most profoundly on the newly-created Gothic genre.
 As Vivaldi is entering the Inquisition, he sees a sign bearing “Dante’s inscription on the entrance of the infernal regions…’Hope, that comes to all, comes not here!’”
 (Radcliffe 200).
 The Monk and The Italian live up to this ominous warning and promise.
 These real life horrors and terrors happening in neighboring countries provided fertile ground for exploring the depths of depravity of the human psyche.